11 FAQs on working with a web agency

 Bargain basement websites may not fit your requirements.
 For a good quality brochure website, expect to pay around £1,500.
 Ecommerce sites cost more, depending on the nature of your business.

-4. Will the agency write the text and find pictures for my website?
+4. Will a web agency write the text and find the images for my website?

 It all depends what you agree.
 Usually, it will be up to you to provide content and design items such as logos and photographs of products or personnel, unless otherwise stated.

-5. What technical questions do I need to ask a web developer?
+5. What questions should I ask a web developer?

 Ask whether your website will comply with industry standards.
 Make sure your site will be compatible with the main web browsers (such as Firefox and Internet Explorer).
 You should also make sure that your site will work with mobile devices such as smartphones and tablets.

-6. Do I have to register the domain name?
+6. Do I have to register my domain name?